ckeditor/ckeditor4-docs/docs/features/colorbutton/README.md

 {@img assets/img/colorbutton_07.png 700 Color history filled with a few colors.}

 The number of colors that appear in the panel can be controlled using the {@linkapi CKEDITOR.config.colorButton_historyRowLimit `config.colorButton_historyRowLimit`} configuration option.
-The feature itself can also be disabled entirely using the {@linkapi CKEDITOR.config.colorButton_renderContentColors `config.colorButton_renderContentColors`} option.
+Setting this value to `0` allows to disable the feature entirely.

 The color history feature, in fact, consists of two separate mechanisms to collect and display colors.
 The first one collects colors from the editor content at initialization time, while the second one adds them to the history dynamically whenever they are used.

 ### Color Suggestions

 During the editor initialization, color history scans the editor content for all colors used as text and background styles and adds them to the color history rows in the color panel.
 The order of colors is determined based on the number of their occurrences (the one that appears most often will be displayed as the first one) and later on the order of appearance.
 This whole procedure happens only once during the editor initialization, so if the editor is loaded with colored content, you can use all the colors right away!
+This part of the feature can also be disabled using the {@linkapi CKEDITOR.config.colorButton_renderContentColors `config.colorButton_renderContentColors`} option.

 ### Preserving Picked Colors